E, known as the anti-sterility vitamin - from the Greek tokos (child)

 have Vitamin E activity, alpha-tocopherol is the most active of these

-Found in most foods, it is abundant in, amongst other things, whole
+(100% Vitamin E).
+Found in most foods, it is abundant in, amongst other

-grain cereals, corn and cottonseed oils, egg yolks, meat and milk.
-(See
+things, whole grain cereals, corn and cottonseed oils, egg yolks, meat

-is an antioxidant for polyunsaturated fatty acids as well as a vitamin.
+is an antioxidant and is used in pork pies and sausages as well as a

-E307) in animals but not in non-biological matter.
+(E308) in animals but not in cells or non-biological

 but is largely destroyed by freezing.